mentalclear/test-planning-task/docs/TestCases/FirewallTestCases.md

         3. Combine wrong values for IP address and Subnet Mask.
     4. Skip the `exit` directive between template sections.
     5. Don't provide `no shutdown` directive
-    6. Gateway section:
+    6. Access list and Access group section:
-        1. Don't provide source network information for `ip route`
+        1. Don't provide access list network `outside` information for `ip` and/or `port`
-        2. Don't provide default gateway address in `ip route`
+        2. Don't provide access list network `inside` information for `ip` and/or `port`
+        3. Don't provide access group network `outside` information for `interface`
+        4. Don't provide access group network `inside` information for `interface`
+        5. Exercise different permutations of the above settings.
     7. Put unsupported directives in different areas of the template body.
-    8. Break template structure like:
-        1. Put host name in the end of the template
-        2. Declare `ip route` first
-        3. Different permutations.
-2. Send a POST request to Thumper API to create a Router template.
+2. Send a POST request to Thumper API to create a Firewall template.
 3. Verify the API response.
 4. Repeat this scenario with different permutations of the invalid template data.

 #### Expected result:
 With the invalid template data, the request to Thumper API should fail.
 400 Bad Request should be returned.
 The response body should contain error message describing what went wrong.

-**_Note_**: There are a lot of single test cases can be created from this combined test case, overall this one looks like a good candidate for data driven automated test case.
+**_Note_**: There are a lot of single test cases can be created from this combined test case, it's a matter of preferences and company's standard.
+Overall this one looks like a good candidate for data driven automated test case.

-### Test Case 006 - _Trigger malformed Router Template application to the device_.
+### Test Case 006 - _Trigger malformed Firewall Template application to the device_.

 **Preconditions:** _Testing environment is setup.
 Thumper is up and running.
-The Router is connected and operational.
-Router template has been created by sending appropriate request to the Thumper API in advance_
+The Firewall is connected and operational.
+Firewall template has been created by sending appropriate request to the Thumper API in advance_

 #### Test Steps:
 1. Amend the values in the BackEnd so the template data is invalid (Not sure this is possible with current implementation, but I would consider this scenario)
-2. Send a POST request to Thumper API to apply the Router template.
+2. Send a POST request to Thumper API to apply the Firewall template.
 3. Verify the API response.
 4. Send a GET request to Thumper API to get device config and verify that the template has **NOT** been applied.